WHAT IS A PERSUASIVE ESSAY?

 Repetition: There is a reason why advertisements and commercials are so repetitive – repetition works!
 Students can use this knowledge to their advantage in their persuasive writing.
 It is challenging to get the reader to fully agree with the writer’s opinion if they don’t fully understand it.
 Saying the same thing in various ways ensures the reader gets many bites at the ‘understanding’ cherry.

 Storytelling: Humans tend to understand things better through stories.
-Think of how we teach kids the important values through time-tested fables like Peter and the Wolf.
+Think of how we teach kids important values through time-tested fables like Peter and the Wolf.
 Whether through personal anecdotes or references to third-person experiences, stories help climb down the ladder of abstraction and reach the reader on a human level.

-Dealing with Dissent: We live in a cynical age, so leaving out the opposing opinion will smack of avoidance to the reader.
+Dissent: We live in a cynical age, so leaving out the opposing opinion will smack of avoidance to the reader.
 Encourage your students to turn to that opposing viewpoint and deal with those arguments in their essays.

 A Call to Action: A staple of advertising, a call to action can also be used in persuasive writing.
 When employed, it usually forms part of the conclusion section of the essay and asks the reader to do something, such as recycle, donate to charity, sign a petition etc.